-So, which type of wheelchair is more suitable for the elderly?
+So, which type of wheelchairs is more suitable for the elderly?

 It must be said that the rapid aging process in China has objectively promoted the application of care wheelchairs.
 I have visited many elderly care facilities and found that wheeled walkers and care wheelchairs are very widely used.
 Care wheelchairs are wheelchairs that do not have handwheels and are pushed by caregivers on the back side of the seat.
 Their smaller rear wheels and simple structure make the process easier.

 To be honest, I’m afraid to use a light frame wheelchair with cognitive impairment because of the danger of the elderly having nowhere to put their hands to get caught in the spokes of the large wheels.
 Of course, for temporary transfers, the simpler transfer wheelchair is easier to use, and the width of the transfer wheelchair allows for smooth passage through the doorway and for maneuvering around the restroom.

 Anyone with wheelchair needs must have wondered the question, “Do I choose an electric or manual wheelchair?”